 Grievance Flow Chart Awareness that Member is Aggrieved Occurrence of Incident Member takes Complaint to Steward 1.
 Steward calms Grievant; assure that Union will do all it legitimately can to resolve problem.
 2. Listen to whole story; ask clarifying questions.
 Perhaps have grievant jot down facts 3.
 Preliminary assessment of whether or not issue/incident is grievable.
 Identify problem as it relates to contract.
 Identify remedy.
-Attempt to settle at lowest level "Woodshed" Grievant Interview Supervisor in presence of Grievant Interview Witnesses Begin Timeline (Request +) Examine Written Documents KEEP NEAT, DATED, WRITTEN RECORDS Separate Facts Sort out Connect to Contract, from Opinion, RELEVANT Determine merits, Allegations, facts theory of case Hearsay, etc....

-MERITORIOUS?
-Fill out form and begin
+Attempt to settle at lowest level "Woodshed" Grievant Interview Supervisor in presence of Grievant Begin Timeline Interview Witnesses (Request +) Examine Written Documents KEEP NEAT, DATED, WRITTEN RECORDS Separate Facts Connect to Contract, Sort out from Opinion, RELEVANT Determine merits, Allegations, theory of case facts Hearsay, etc....
+OR DOES NOT CONSTITUTE A MERITORIOUS?
+GRIEVANCE Fill out form and begin 1.
+Confer with council: Do they concur with your decision?
+Give grievant CLEAR, Confer Keep Keep COMREHENSIVE explanation with your To Grievant Keep notes on explanation and on contract Timeline Informed any ensuing discussion.